keithmgould/beaker/arduino/readme.md

 0. receives (and buffers) the motor quadrature encoders interrupt signals.
 0. commands the motors
 0. communicates with the IMU
+0. communicates with the winch (Add link to repo here)
 0. prepares the "state" for the Raspberry Pi (brain) and sends it up upon  request

 ## Why Not Skip the Arduino?